-As a continuation of an earned certificate or associate degree in dental hygiene, The University of New Mexico School of Medicine is pleased to offer a Registered Dental Hygienist (RDH) to Bachelor of Science in Dental Hygiene (BSDH) Degree Completion Program online.
+As a continuation of an earned certificate or associate degree in dental hygiene, The University of New Mexico School of Medicine is pleased to offer a Registered Dental Hygienist (RDH) to Bachelor of Science in Dental Hygiene (BSDH) Post-Licensure Program online.
 Designed for individuals who already hold a valid American dental hygiene license, the program offers an opportunity to expand basic dental hygiene knowledge and skills into areas such as education, management, research, public health or advanced training.
 The curriculum is designed to allow continuing students to complete the program on a full or part-time basis.
 The courses are offered in an 8-week format.

-UNM RDH to BSDH degree completion students partake in a wide range of activities that may benefit future career endeavors, including graduate study.
+UNM RDH to BSDH post-licensure degree completion students partake in a wide range of activities that may benefit future career endeavors, including graduate study.
 Generally, dental hygienists work in a dental clinics and perform many critical services that detect, prevent and treat diseases of the mouth.
 UNM's program provides dental hygienists an opportunity to master additional skills that will enhance their experience, knowledge-base and improve career opportunities.
 Graduates will attain a complex skill set to work in multiple settings and industries including:

 - Medical Clinics

 NOTE: This program is a post-licensure program, meaning it is available only to students who already hold a valid dental hygiene license.
 The University of New Mexico cannot confirm whether this program leads to licensure or advanced certification in your home state.
 Prior to applying for admission, contact your state dental board to assure that, upon completion of the program, you are qualified to obtain a license or other form of certification.
 If you need assistance contacting the licensing agency in your state, contact UNM Online at (866) 869-6040.